vandres/yiiangular/README.md

-angularjs-typescript
+yiiangularc
 ====================

-This repository is planned as bootstrap for AngularJS projects

 Installation
 ------------

-You need grunt-cli, npm, bower and tsd in the first place.
+You need php>=5.4, grunt-cli, npm, bower and tsd in the first place.

 ```cd config ```